We just reached 30,000 articles on this wiki! 🥳

 1998

-The game moves into the Quake II engine with it's first gameplay and trailer shown off at E3, but it's not too long before the change to Unreal Engine.
+The game moves into the Quake II engine with its first gameplay and trailer shown off at E3, but it's not too long before the change to Unreal Engine.

 1999